Will the new IR35 tax rules affect your practice?

 Once a decision has been made it is your responsibility to notify the parties.
 If you determine tax is payable, you will need to deduct tax and NI from the dentist’s fees.
 If you fail to take ‘reasonable care’ when making the tax determination, you will be liable to pay tax and NI.

-If you are caught by the changes to IR35 gives us a call (0207 388 1658) or drop us an email (email@example.com) to discuss how we can assist you in making the correct determination and notifying the relevant parties of the decision.
+If you are caught by the changes to IR35, give us a call (0207 388 1658) or drop us an email (firstname.lastname@example.org) to discuss how we can assist you in making the correct determination and notifying the relevant parties of the decision.